krusta4711/aoc2022/README.md

 **Day 3**

 I wasn't pleased with my solution.
 It was neither a nice design nor short.
 On reddit I found a crazy oneliner which challenged me to use a single stream too on day 4.
 Let's see. ;-)

 ---

 **Day 4**

 As intended, I used just a single stream one-liner.
-Was tough as I'm not a fan of hard to read single line code (it's much more important to readthan to write code).
+Was tough as I'm not a fan of hard to read single line code (it's much more important to read than to write code).
 But was fun too.

 ---